sarath-a-12/Boruvka-Parallel-Implementation/README.md

 # Boruvka's Algorithm in a multicore CPU

 Boruvka's algorithm is used to find the Minimum Spanning Tree (MST) of a graph.
-I have implemented a parallel version of the same in the C programming language and have used Open MP as a tool to unlock parallelism.
+I have implemented a parallel version of the same in the C++ programming language and have used Open MP as a tool to unlock parallelism.
 Implementation details can be found below.

 ## How to run: